About the Inland Empire

 People have been attracted to the natural wonders of the area for two hundred years and continue to enjoy the natural amenities today in every conceivable way.
 With a rich history, natural wealth, and a robust economy, the Inland Empire is an area full of surprises.

 How the Inland Empire got its name?
 The Inland Empire is also known by other names, including Inland Southern California, San Bernardino Valley, and Inland Counties.
+View the Inland Empire Business Journals and Magazines.
 This identity crisis continues today – perhaps overshadowed by better known counties on the coast, or its past agricultural and rural atmosphere.
 Many may wish to keep it that way, but if the last decade is any indication, the Inland Empire will continue to be Southern California’s backyard and an enormous economic engine, outperforming even our more well-known neighbors by many measures.